 Morong Beach and Zipline

-First stop will be at a hill away from Morong Beach.
-At the top of the hill is a jump-off of a 650 meter zipline towards Morong Beach.
-Fee is Php 500 per head.
+First stop will be on a hill away from Morong Beach.
+At the top of the hill is a jump-off of a 650-meter zipline towards Morong Beach.
+The fee is Php 500 per head.

 At the end of the zipline is the Morong Beach, white sand beach with an arch-like rock formation.
 This beach is a good spot for swimming, picnics, and even for wedding proposals due to its natural romantic setting.